-PNWU has clinical education agreements with numerous facilities across the region and nationally.
-Annually, on March 1st, clinical education sites with PNWU agreements receive a notice requesting a commitment for FTCEs for the following calendar year.
-Based on information received from the sites, the students are presented with a list of available sites several months prior to the start date of each FTCE.
-Sites frequently affiliate with several academic programs.
+Students should note that sites frequently affiliate with several academic programs.
 Therefore, sites may not always be available to accept students from PNWU for each FTCE.
 Students should never reach out to a site to request taking a student for a FTCE; coordination with all sites should be handled solely by the DCE and designated academic faculty/staff.